Topics on topology and superstring theory: Introduction

-\paragraph{}The work is organized as follows: \begin{itemize} \item in part I we deal with the foundations of algebraic topology, discussing generalized homology and cohomology theories and presenting Borel-Moore homology, which we will need to deal with D-brane charges; moreover, we give a complete presentation of the topic of spectral sequences, in order to describe the Atiyah-Hirzebruch one, since it will be useful for physical applications; as we already said, the setting of this part is much more general than the one needed in string theory; \item in part II we review the theory of line bundles and gerbes, describing in particular the holonomy of connections on them; \item in part III we apply part of the topological preliminaries to study superstring backgrounds with D-branes; the main topics are the cohomological description of D-brane charges in analogy with classical electromagnetism, the K-theoretical classification of D-brane charges, and the description and classification of A-field and B-field configurations that are anomaly-free; \item in part IV we discuss pinors and spinors, with particular attention to non-orientable manifolds. \end{itemize} The main results of the thesis are: \begin{itemize} \item an explicit link between Gysin map and Atiyah-Hirzebruch spectral sequence for any cohomology theory, which, for the particular case of K-theory, shows how to link the two main K-theoretical classifications of D-brane charges; \item the use of a suitable $\rm\check{C}$ech hypercohomology group to classify allowed configurations of A-field and B-field, showing in particular the different nature of the gauge theories on a D-brane; \item showing the appropriate version of Borel-Moore homology in order to describe D-brane charges from a cohomological point of view, considering then the analogous discussion within the K-theoretical viewpoint; \item the explicit link between pinors on a non-orientable manifold and spinors on its orientable double-covering which are invariant by sheet-exchange. \end{itemize} The presentation of all the topics involved is just partial and should be completed in different directions.
-One relevant example is the fact that in describing D-brane charges via K-theory and cohomology, we always consider the case of vanishing H-flux, both as a form (i.e. as a gerbe curvature) and as an integral cohomology class (i.e. as the first Chern class of a gerbe).
-We consider the full generality only describing the nature of A-field and B-field.
-When the H-flux is turned on, K-theory and de-Rahm cohomology must be replaced by their twisted version (see \cite{Kapustin}, \cite{Witten}).
+\paragraph{}The work is organized as follows: \begin{itemize} \item in part I we deal with the foundations of algebraic topology, discussing generalized homology and cohomology theories and presenting Borel-Moore homology, which we will need to deal with D-brane charges; moreover, we give a complete presentation of the topic of spectral sequences, in order to describe the Atiyah-Hirzebruch one, since it will be useful for physical applications; as we already said, the setting of this part is more general than the one needed in string theory; \item in part II we review the theory of line bundles and gerbes with connection, using the language of Deligne cohomology; \item in part III we apply part of the topological preliminaries to study superstring backgrounds with D-branes; the main topics are the cohomological description of D-brane charges in analogy with classical electromagnetism, the K-theoretical classification of D-brane charges, and the description and classification of A-field and B-field configurations that are anomaly-free; \item in part IV we discuss pinors and spinors, with particular attention to non-orientable manifolds. \end{itemize} The main results of the thesis are: \begin{itemize} \item an explicit link between the Gysin map and the Atiyah-Hirzebruch spectral sequence for any cohomology theory, which, for the particular case of K-theory, shows how to link the two main K-theoretical classifications of D-brane charges; \item the use of the relative Deligne cohomology to classify the allowed configurations of the A-field and the B-field, showing in particular the different nature of the gauge theories on a D-brane; \item showing the appropriate version of Borel-Moore homology in order to describe D-brane charges from a cohomological point of view, considering then the analogous discussion within the K-theoretical viewpoint; \item the explicit link between pinors on a non-orientable manifold and spinors on its orientable double-cover which are invariant by sheet-exchange. \end{itemize} The presentation of all the topics involved is just partial and should be completed in different directions.
+One relevant example is the fact that, describing D-brane charges via K-theory and cohomology, we always consider the case of vanishing H-flux, both as a form (i.e.\ as a gerbe curvature) and as an integral cohomology class (i.e.\ as the first Chern class of a gerbe).
+We consider the full generality only describing the nature of the A-field and the B-field.
+When the H-flux is turned on, K-theory and de-Rahm cohomology must be replaced by their twisted version \cite{Kapustin, Witten}.
 We will consider in future works these more general situations.